CazB67/code-quiz/README.md

 * The game ends when timer reaches 0 or all questions are answered.
 * When the game is over initials and score are saved.

 ## Installation
+To install this project I went over classroom activities and highlighted the code which would be relevant to this project.
+I looked at tutorials on writing quizes in Javascript, particularly the one credited below.
+Then a new repository was created and the relevant HTML, javascript and css pages created in VS Code.
+I added IDs for all the relevant parts of the HTML and then 'grabbed' and named them as variables in the .js file.
+First the timing functions were created to decrement time by both one and five seconds.
+Event listeners were then added and the main array of quiz questions and answers created.
+The renderQuestions and checkAnswer functions were then created, changed, added to and ammended.
+The 'todos' classroom activity was used as a reference point to input and store highest scores.
+Finally the app was cleaned up so that it looked better and issues fixed such as hiding the submit button so users don't enter their initials multiple times.
+I've tried adding variable names to these repetitive bits of code (document.getElementById("hide").style.display="block";) but the different states are difficult to control.

 ## Usage